 After recovering the inaccessible data, erase the drive by using Disk Utility to fix any logical issues.
 Finally, restore the recovered data to the external hard drive.

 If your external hard drive is not visible in Disk Utility even if you have chosen the Show All Devices option in the View tab, then the drive may have undergone physical damage.
 You need to replace the inoperative drive with a new one.

-The blog highlighted common reasons with troubleshooting strategies to resolve ‘external hard drive not showing up on Mac’ issue.
+The blog highlighted common reasons for troubleshooting strategies to resolve the ‘external hard drive not showing up on Mac’ issue.
 To perform any critical troubleshooting process, back up your drive.
 In case of data loss, do not lose hope.
-Recover your lost data by using a Stellar Data Recovery Professional for macOS Catalina or earlier.
+Recover your lost data by using a Stellar Data Recovery Professional for macOS Monterey, Big Sur, Catalina, or earlier.
 The Mac data recovery software supports a variety of storage devices including external hard drives formatted with APFS, HFS+, HFS, NTFS, FAT, and ex-FAT file systems.
 The software is available for a free trial.

 Vishal is a data recovery expert @Stellar.
 He addresses data loss scenarios on a Mac.
 He intends to help people solve their macOS problems.
 Besides, Vishal prefers to read about astronomy and autobiography, and his favorite is Steve Jobs - The man who thought different written by Karen Bluementhal.

 Stellar Data Recovery has the right Windows Recovery tool for all your data recoveryRead More

 Stellar Data Recovery for Mac program performs safe..

 A comprehensive photo recovery software to restore photos, music & video files